 I am a BACP registered Integrative Counsellor experienced in offering long-term support to clients from diverse backgrounds.
-I hold an Advanced Diploma in Therapeutic Counselling (2016) from the Mary Ward Centre.
+I hold a Diploma in Therapeutic Counselling (2016) from the Mary Ward Centre.
 In addition to practising at Spiral, I am employed as a staff support worker at a West London charity specialising in well-being, education and employment.
 Part of my role involves cultivating staff well-being and potential, which then influences and informs their work with clients.

 Before joining Spiral, I spent three years as a volunteer counsellor with the Wimbledon Guild Counselling Service, working in depth with clients with long standing issues such as trauma and abuse.
 I have also been an in-ward and day centre volunteer within palliative care.

 Drawing on an interplay of therapeutic models including person-centred, psychodynamic, transpersonal and attachment theories, I offer a relational and embodied way of working together.
 My aim is to be in touch with what you are bringing in any given moment, while being mindful of how early ways of relating can impact on your own way of ‘being in the world.’
 These patterns may manifest in your body, in how you feel about yourself and how you view your experiences, and attuning to these patterns enables an awareness of what new potential is trying to emerge from within.